-Last November Ms Childers hosted an exhibition and seminar in Strasbourg which brought together progressive and green MEPs, members of national parliaments and EU officials, to hear from, and exchange views with, and academic and NGO experts in the field, including Doctors of the World, Health Action International and Universities Allied for Essential Medicines.
+Last November I was very pleased to host an exhibition and seminar in Strasbourg which brought together progressive and green MEPs, members of national parliaments and EU officials, to hear from, and exchange views with, and academic and NGO experts in the field, including Doctors of the World, Health Action International and Universities Allied for Essential Medicines.

-This is an excerpt from her presentation at the event:
+This is an excerpt from my presentation at the event:

 “Due to the high prices of treatments and medicines, measures to help patients are now urgently required.
 Lack of affordability and access to life-saving medicines is compromising the health of millions of patients in Europe, not to mention the situation beyond our continent.

 Current policy is extremely unsatisfactory, to put it mildly, and we need a fundamental shift in the way we allocate resources for research and imbursement of medicine costs.